 Like all things on the low FODMAP diet, it depends on what kind of pumpkin you want to eat.
 Canned pumpkin was tested safe by Monash Food App at ⅓ cup per meal.
 The second best option is Japanese pumpkin, also known as kabocha squash, which tested safe at ⅔ cup per meal.
 Watch the serving size and test your individual tolerance, and as always, listen to your gut.

-Additional Low FODMAP Thanksgiving Recipes
+Additional Thanksgiving Recipes

 Low FODMAP Pumpkin Pie